unahouExosite/docs/murano/products/device_api/http/README.md

 specified, allows the caller to request a chunk of bytes at a time.
-`<range-specifier>` takes the form of `X-Y` where both `X` and `Y` are optional but at least one of them must be present. `X` is the start byte position to return, `Y` is the end position.
+`<range-specifier>` takes the form of `X-Y` where both `X` and `Y` are optional but at least one of them must be present. `X` is the start byte position to return. `Y` is the end position.
 Both are 0 based.
 If `X` is omitted, `Y` will request the last `Y` count of bytes of the content.
 If `Y` is omitted, it will default to the end of the content.
 Note that `Content-Type` of `<blob>` is based on the type set in the `POST` to